 - 25 g Cheddar (tasty) cheese

-- 250 ml Thickened pouring cream
+- 250 ml Thickened pouring cream or warm milk

 For the side salad